-There are three states of matter in nature as solid, liquid and gas.
-Of them both
+There are three states of matter in nature like the solid, liquid, and gas.
+The li

-They can flow on a surface due to the loose arrangement of molecules within the matter.
+This physical property to flow is due to the loose arrangement of molecules within the matter.

 Types of liquids

-In nature, liquids are available in different types as below.
+In nature, there 6 different kinds of liquids available in 6 different types, as below.

 - Solvents